muradaghyv/contextual_embeddings/notes.md

 **Result**
 * BGE-M3 embedding model doesn't perform poor.
 Its results are reasonable.
 I only did initial observation and initial implementation.
 For getting accurate observation, I have to improve the script for processing documents and creating vector database, chunks, etc.

+## Notes 16.04.2025
+* Created `processor.py` script which:
+    * reads PDF document;
+    * cleans and normalizes this PDF text;
+    * splits it into chunks;
+    * saves these chunks in the specified directory;
+    * creates a ChromaDB vector database for storing vector embeddings

+* Created `smt.ipynb` => this notebook shows how to use `processor.py` script.
+Actually, there should be **main()** function for running *Preprocessor* class and its methods.
+This will be done

+* Modified `preprocessor.ipynb` so that the irrelevant functions and code snippets have been removed.
+Although the main processor script is `processor.py`, this notebook will be used for trying new and additional staff in future works.

+### TODO:
+* Create **main()** script for running all stuff: query is written by user and relevant documents are retrieved using processor script and embedding model.
+* Evaluate the performance of processor script for _different embedding models_ and _different PDFs_.
+If it works, this script may be used for all further processes.